saffiya/golden_health/README.md

 <h5>As the site owner,  I want to be able to add new products to the site</h5>

 <ul>
-    <li>When the superuser is logged in the My Account icon when clicked will show three options: Product Management, My Profile, Log Out <br> When Product Management is clicked, the user will be redirected to a page where they can add a product by filling a form with the following: Category, SKU, Name, Description Title, Description, Has Sizes, How to use, Price, Rating and Image URL the user also has the option to select an image from there computer by clicking on the select image button.
+    <li>When the superuser is logged in the My Account icon when clicked will show three options: Product Management, My Profile, Log Out <br> When Product Management is clicked, the user will be redirected to a page where they can add a product by filling out the form.
     </li>
 </ul>